Principled RL for Flow Matching Emerges from the Chunk-level Policy Optimization: Conclusion

 \section{Conclusion}

-In this paper, we propose Chunk-GRPO, the first chunk-level GRPO-based approach for flow-matching-based T2I generation.
-By leveraging the temporal dynamics of flow matching, Chunk-GRPO groups consecutive timesteps into chunks and optimizes at the chunk level, achieving consistent improvements over standard step-level GRPO.
-We further introduce an optional weighted sampling strategy to push Chunk-GRPO further.
+In this paper, we propose GCPO, the first chunk-level policy optimization approach for post-training flow matching in T2I generation.
+Guided by the temporal dynamics of flow matching, GCPO aggregates consecutive steps into a chunk and optimizes shifts the policy optimization to the chunk level, achieving consistent improvements over GRPO.